Ktor 3.1.1 Help

 JSON object

-With the ContentNegotiation plugin installed, you can deserialize JSON data into a data class when receiving responses, for example:
+With the ContentNegotiation plugin installed, you can deserialize JSON data into a data class when receiving responses:

 val customer: Customer = client.get("http://localhost:8080/customer/3").body()